syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Ink-Annotation.md

 ## How to get Ink annotation’s name programmatically

-Ink annotation’s name can be obtained either from `InkAnnotationChanged` event while adding the annotation in the document or from `LoadedDocument` where the annotation was already exist in the document.
+Ink annotation’s name can be obtained either from `InkAnnotationChanged` event while adding the annotation in the document or from `LoadedDocument` where the annotation was already exist.

-The following code snippet explains how to get annotation’s name while adding and from exist annotation.
+The following code snippet explains how to get annotation’s name while adding and from existing annotation.

 {% tabs %}
 {% highlight C# %}